shyd/STM32CubeF4/Projects/STM324x9I_EVAL/Applications/STemWin/STemWin_HelloWorld/readme.txt

 @note The application needs to ensure that the SysTick time base is always set to 1 millisecond
       to have correct HAL operation.

+@note If the application is not running normally as mentionned above , you can accordingly modify either
+      the Heap and Stack of the application or the GUI_NUMBYTES define in the GUIConf.c file

 @par Directory contents